• Contact Us

 The Best Way to Review LSAT Reading Comprehension Questions

 There are many excellent resources that discuss how to review LSAT questions in general, but few discuss the best ways to specifically review Reading Comprehension questions.
 It can be tough to review a full passage and 5 to 8 questions, so let’s discuss what you should be doing.Understand the Passage This may seem rather obvious, but it’s often an overlooked part of Reading Comprehension review.
-Go back and re-read the passage, and as you go through each line, make certain you understand what was said.
-Paraphrase and simplify each sentence and put it in your own words, because if you … [Read more...]
+Go back and re-read the passage, and as you … [Read more...]

 Posted by PowerScore Test Prep / LSAT Prep, Reading Comprehension / LSAT Prep, Reading Comprehension, Self-Study, Studying Leave a Comment